How Intents Work

 Intent Authorization

 Each intent requires authorization from the appropriate authorities based on the smart account’s policies.
-The authorization process ensures that:
+The authorization process ensures that:- Only authorized parties can initiate state changes

 - Multiple authorities can be required for sensitive operations